minkaotic/front-end-notes/CSS-Layout-Techniques.md

 The question of where you should set your breakpoints is much debated, with the three main camps being:
 1. **Breakpoints match common screen sizes:** set breakpoints based on common screen resolutions of popular devices
 1. **Breakpoints between clusters of screen sizes:** fit breakpoints around clusters of common screen sizes - see diagram below
-1. **Breakpoints based on content:** Set breakpoints based on the ranges within which a given design works well
+1. **Breakpoints based on content:** Rather than being defined by devices, breakpoints reflect the points at which a given design 'breaks' (stops working well) and needs to be adjusted

 ![Breakpoints according to camp 2](https://github.com/minkaotic/front-end-notes/blob/master/img/breakpoints.png) *Breakpoints between clusters of screen sizes ([Source](https://medium.freecodecamp.org/the-100-correct-way-to-do-css-breakpoints-88d6a5ba1862))*

-- According to this breakdown, sensible breakpoints would be `600, 900, 1200, 1800`
+- According to this perspective from the 2nd camp, sensible breakpoints would be `600, 900, 1200, 1800`

 ### Mobile first
 In the stylesheet, serve the basic layout styles and minimal amount of code to style a page for a small, mobile device first.
 Then, using media queries, you add breakpoints which successively adjust the layout for wider screens and devices.